php-ru/symfony-docs-ru/best_practices/business-logic.rst

 personal taste.

 We recommend YAML because it's friendly to newcomers and concise.
-You can of course use whatever format you like.
+You can use any of the other formats if you prefer another format.

 Using a Persistence Layer
 -------------------------